SAP-samples/manage-apis-codejam/exercises/09-monitoring-apis/README.md

-# Exercise 09 - Monitoring API
+# Exercise 09 - Monitoring APIs

 We've sent a few requests to the APIs published in SAP API Management, some of them have failed, and some of them have been successful.
 Fortunately, SAP API Management provides a single place where we can monitor the API calls made to our instance.
 We will be exploring this in this exercise.